Elenikats/Elenikats/README.md

 - 🔭 I’m currently working on: My React, Express, and Node skills

-- 🌱 I’m currently learning: Express and MongoDB
+- 🌱 I’m currently learning: React Native

 - 🤔 Technologies I would like to learn next: Typescript